best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 [#29](https://github.com/best-practice-and-impact/qa-of-code-guidance/issues/29)
 ```

-### Fixtures
+### Use fixtures to reduce repetition

-As your test suite grows, you might notice that many of your tests use similar code to prepare your tests or to clean up after each test has run.
+As your test suite grows, many of your tests may use similar code to prepare your tests or to clean up after each test has run.
-Copying these code snippets for each test is laborious and also increases the risk of inconsistently applying those steps.
+Copying these code snippets for each test is laborious and increases the risk of applying those steps inconsistently.

 Fixtures help us to avoid this form of repetition in our tests.
-You define your test preparation and clean up within a function (the fixture).
+With a fixture, you define your test preparation and clean up as functions.
 You then use the fixture to carry out these steps consistently for each test that they are required for.

 In Class-based testing frameworks, these functions tend to be separated into `SetUp` and `TearDown` functions.
-These are similarly set to run before and after each test, respectively.
+These are set to run before and after each test, respectively.

-Fixtures can be especially useful when setting up a test object takes a large amount of time or resource.
+Fixtures can be most useful when setting up a test object takes a large amount of time or resource.
 They can be designed to run for each test, once for a group of tests or once for the whole test suite.
-They are also useful for undoing any consequences of each test run.
+They are also useful for undoing the effects of each test run on the global environment.
-For example, removing data which has been written to a temporary file or database.
+For example, they can remove test data which has been written to a temporary file or database.

 Reference material:
 * [Python `pytest` Fixture](https://docs.pytest.org/en/stable/fixture.html) documentation
 * [R `testthat` Fixture](https://testthat.r-lib.org/articles/test-fixtures.html) documentation

-### Parametrization
+### Use parametrization to test multiple cases at once

-You might also find that similar steps are taken when testing multiple combinations of inputs and outputs.
+Often, similar steps are taken when testing multiple combinations of inputs and outputs.
 Parametrization allows us to reduce repetition in our code, in a similar way to reusable functions.
 We specify the pairs of inputs and expected outputs, so that our testing tool can repeat a test for each scenario.

-Note that this approach is equivalent to using a for-loop to apply a test function over multiple inputs and expected outputs.
+This approach is equivalent to using a for-loop to apply a test function over multiple inputs and expected outputs.
-However, using functionality from test packages may improve running efficiency and the detail of subsequent test reports.
+Using functionality from test packages may improve running efficiency and the detail given in test logs.

 In `pytest`, this can be achieved using the [Parametrize mark](https://docs.pytest.org/en/stable/parametrize.html).